Directions & Resources for UNF Mentor Teachers

 Thus, our expectation is that the intern will prepare lesson plans regardless of the normal practice of the mentor teacher, district requirements, or school culture.
 Interns may (and ideally should) create many of their lesson plans in cooperation with their mentor teacher per the co-teaching model described above.
 Lesson plan expectations are outlined in the slides below (a longer version of which the interns have already examined).
 The format for lesson plans should be those used by the school/district or, absent such a template, the lesson plan template used within the intern's program of study.

-Please direct any questions you might have about the teacher-mentor role or expectations for interns to your intern's University Supervisor or to Dr. Lauren Gibbs at the address below:
+Please direct any questions you might have about the teacher-mentor role or expectations for interns to your intern's University Supervisor or to Dr. John W. White at the address below: